The Falcon and The Winter Soldier (Pilot Review) | Fantasy World Real World Issues

 Wyatt Russell

 We first see Sam Wilson as a professional, at work, giving us a clear idea of what the paramilitary rescue operations he ran mentioned in Captain America: The Winter Soldier were.
-As competent he is, working for the military and his country; as impressive what he accomplished is and as admired he might be by the general public, at the end of the day he’s just a black soldier coming home who can’t really catch a break.
+As competent as he is, working for the military and his country; as impressive as what he accomplished and as admired he might be by the general public, at the end of the day he’s just a black soldier coming home who can’t really catch a break.
 That really stung because out of uniform, nobody seems to care.
-Maybe I’m reading too much into thing but I don’t think I am, it’s very much implied.
+Maybe I’m reading too much into things but I don’t think I am, it’s very much implied.

 Bucky is a mirror to Sam, one’s active duty while the other, Barnes, is retired but they’re both depicted as soldiers.
-The two having different sets of problems but both have troubles that many soldiers have.
-Barnes has PTSD and tries to live with what he did, make amends.
+The two have different sets of problems but both have troubles that many soldiers have.
+Barnes has PTSD and tries to live with what he did, and make amends.
 It’s not easy for him but he’s trying.
-They’ve a great job making Bucky sound and act like an older man.
+They’ve done a great job making Bucky sound and act like an older man.
 It gives weight to his history as the Winter Soldier.

 As for Captain America’s shield, I don’t know if Marvel is avoiding what I heard went on in the comics when Sam got the shield or if they’ve updated it.
 I mean nowadays the government wouldn’t straight up say that America is not ready for a black Captain America like the old comics did but they would “solve” that issue in a roundabout way.
 We’ll see as the show unfolds.
-The conversation Sam has in the museum with that other avenger felt to me like a more experienced soldier trying to warn the younger one about what might happen.
+The conversation Sam had in the museum with that other Avenger felt to me like a more experienced soldier trying to warn the younger one about what might happen.

 Rating: 7.5 out of 10.